 If you don’t believe me about the value of role models, perhaps we can ask the millions of girls who watched the two female Saudi Arabian athletes, Shahrkhani and Attar, enter the opening ceremonies of the summer last year and then compete in their sports of Judo and Track, respectively.
 This marked the 2012 Olympics the first year that every country sent both men and women to the Olympics.
 These women broke a huge barrier for females with any inkling of an athletic drive inside of them by serving as very real role models.
 Perhaps it’s hard for us in Canada to imagine this, but consider what happened following our women’s soccer team with the bronze medal that same Olympics.
 Many young girls were so inspired that they were tweeting that they wanted to be Christine Sinclair!

 Having role models is an important aspect of social learning.
 Modeling allows people to transfer technical skills, strategy, attitude, work ethic, social dynamics, and even how to dress and talk.
-An athletic role model provides an aspiring wannabe the opportunity to envision oneself in that role.
+An athletic role model provides an aspiring wannabe the opportunity to envision oneself in that role, so if someone sees something always running, they could want to follow that path and maybe someone related to that person, could get them the equipment they need from a list of Best Gifts for Runners in 2017.
 And sometimes as girls and women, it’s simply harder to envision one’s female self in a role that is occupied by a male.